Tensor rank and entanglement of pure quantum states: Introduction

-Another way to measure the entanglement of a quantum pure state is the spectral or nuclear norm of the corresponding tensor \cite{DFLW17}, which are dual norms.
-The spectral norm, also known as injective norm \cite{Rya02}, of a tensor determines the geometric measure of entanglement \cite{WG03} of the corresponding pure quantum state.
-The nuclear norm, also known as projective norm \cite{Rya02}, is the minimum value of the ``energy'' of a decomposition of a tensor as sum of rank one tensors.
-The minimum number of rank one tensor in the minimal decomposition of a given tensor is called the nuclear rank.
+Another way to measure the entanglement of a quantum pure state is the spectral or nuclear norm (see definitions \eqref{defspecnrm} and \eqref{defnucnrm}) of the corresponding tensor \cite{FL18,DFLW17}, which are dual norms.
+The spectral norm, also known as the injective norm \cite{Rya02} of a tensor, determines the geometric measure of entanglement \cite{WG03} of the corresponding pure quantum state.
+The nuclear norm, also known as projective norm \cite{Rya02}, is the minimum value of the ``energy'' of a decomposition of a tensor as sum of rank-one tensors -- see the sentence below \eqref{defnucnrm}.
+The minimum number of rank-one tensors in the minimal decomposition of a given tensor \eqref{defmindecnn} is called the nuclear rank, and denoted $r^{\textrm{nucl}}(\cT)$.
+Hence $r(\cT)\le r^{\textrm{nucl}}(\cT)$.
 For matrices the nuclear rank is equal to the rank.
 Nuclear rank of tensors possesses similar properties as matrix rank, unlike the tensor rank \cite{FL16}.
-The nuclear rank of the quantum state gives another simple integer measure of entanglement.
+That is, if $\lim_{k\to\infty} \cT_k=\cT$ then $\liminf_{k\to\infty} r^{\textrm{nucl}} \cT_k\ge r^{\textrm{nucl}} (\cT)$.
+Assume that there exists $\cT$ such that $r(\cT)$ is greater than the generic rank $r_{\textrm{gen}}$.
+Then $r^{\textrm{nucl}}(\cT)\ge r(\cT)>r_{\textrm{gen}}$, and the nuclear rank of every tensor in a small enough neighborhood of $\cT$ is not less than $r^{\textrm{nucl}}(\cT)$.
+Therefore there exists an open set of tensors whose nuclear rank is greater than their ranks.
+The nuclear rank of the quantum state provides another simple integer measure of quantum entanglement.

 The application part of our paper is how to compute (or estimate) the various ranks we survey.
-Apart of computing the generic ranks, which can be done in random polynomial time, all other quantities seem to be hard to compute.
-The right way to compute the rank and symmetric rank is to use polynomial equations.
+Apart of computing the generic ranks, which can be done in randomized polynomial time, all other quantities seem to be NP-hard to compute.
+A good way to find or estimate from below the rank and symmetric rank is to use polynomial equations, in particular the effective Nullstellensatz \cite{AF20} --- If $r$ is less than the rank of a tensor then the corresponding system of polynomials equations is not solvable -- see Subsection \ref{subsec:estrankpoleq}.
 Hence the Bertini software \cite{BHSW06} is an appropriate tool.
 To compute the nuclear rank we can use the numerical methods and the software suggested in \cite{DFLW17}.